gcallah/BookReviews/pilkington.md

 Another worry I have about PP's recommendations is that they often seem to rely on states being more successful guides of economic activity than I suspect is likely.
-Here, I think any prudent post-liberal must recognize the genuine insights of such brilliant thinkers as Mises, Hayek, and Buchanan about the epistemic and motivational realities confounding state's economic intervention in achieving their aims.
+Here, I think any prudent post-liberal must recognize the genuine insights of such brilliant thinkers as Mises, Hayek, and Buchanan about the epistemic and motivational realities lying between any state's purported aims in undertaking some economic program and its actual ability to achieve those aims.

 Incorporating the insights of such thinkers does not mean that all post-liberals must change their profiles and replace "post-liberal" with "libertarian."
 Acknowledging the efficiency of markets is not incompatible with seeing that they are often very efficient at producing very bad results: just consider the blight of widespread porn addiction that has been spawned by "efficient" markets in pornography.

-For such a slim work, PP's book is impressively packed with challenging ideas.
+In any case, for such a slim work, PP's book is impressively packed with challenging ideas.
 This review, unfortunately, could only address a select few of them.
-The fact that some of them are not fully fleshed out or defended is probably more a result of the desire to keep the book short, than of the authors inability to defend them if asked to.
+The fact that some of them are not fully fleshed out or defended is probably more a result of the desire to keep the book short, rather than of the authors inability to defend them if asked to.

-In any case, this is an important new work, and anyone interested in where our societies are headed would be well-advised to read it.
+In conclusion, this is an important new work, and anyone interested in where liberal societies are headed would be well-advised to read it.